IBM-Cloud/ansible-collection-ibm/docs/ibm_cd_tekton_pipeline_trigger_property.rst

   path (False, str, None)
-    A dot notation path for `integration` type properties to select a value from the tool integration.
+    A dot notation path for `integration` type properties only, to select a value from the tool integration.
 If left blank the full tool integration data will be used.

-  pipeline_id (True, str, None)
-    (Required for new resource) The Tekton pipeline ID.

   id (False, str, None)